JamieBort/Learning-Directory/Java/Courses/JavaProgrammingMasterclassForSoftwareDevelopers/WhatIveLearned/Section19Databases.md

 * View
 SQLite cannot update data in a view.

-### 327
+### 327 - Install and Setup SQLite for Windows
 Installing SQLite on Windows - didn't watch this video.

-### 328
+### 328 - Install and Setup SQLite for Mac
-Installing SQLite on Macs
 SQLite command line shell is already installed on a Mac.
 So nothing extra needed to do to start using it.
 To start using it:
-Open up Terminal.
+1. Open up Terminal.
-At the command prompt type `sqlite3`:
+2. At the command prompt type `sqlite3`:
 ```
 jamiebort@My-MacBook-Pro-3:~$ sqlite3
 SQLite version 3.13.0 2016-05-18 10:57:30